ledlaux/pikoPD/HVCC-pikoPD/README.md

     - voice count
     - sample rate
     - led pin
-- Copies extra C files into project folder from `/src`
+- Copies extra C files for the build into project folder from `/src`
 - Builds firmware using **CMake** in a `build/` folder
+- Check for device in BOOTSEL mode
-- Automatically flashes UF2 to Pico2 devices
+- Flashes UF2 to Pico2 board and restarts device

 ## Requirements